FRC1756-Argos/teamargos.org/docs/software_doc/tutorials/XRP Tutorials/07_XRP_LED_Command/index.md

 - Build more complex behaviors by combining multiple commands

 Great work, and welcome to the world of robot programming! 🤖

 ---

+## Challenge: Extend Your LED Command 🚀

+Ready to go further?
+Try one or more of these mini‑challenges:

+- Change the command to use a different button (try B or X instead of A).
+- Make a new command that blinks the LED while held (on/off every half second).
+- Add a second command to turn the LED off with a different button, regardless of its current state.
+- Create a “toggle” command: each press of the button flips the LED on or off (not just while held).

+### Tips
+- Change one thing at a time and test.
+- If something doesn’t work, add printouts to see what’s happening.
+- Think about how you’d organize more commands as your robot grows.

+---